Artist Development Programs

 - Schools stated the importance of a juried process that speaks to the quality of work and teaching ability of teaching artists.

-With that in mind, learn more about the new Arts Directory and Teaching Artist Certification and how it will address all these things!
+With that in mind, learn more about the new Arts Directory and Teaching Artist Certification and how it addresses all these things!
+Or, go straight to the Directory.

 The South Carolina Novel Prize recognizes one of South Carolina’s exceptional writers by providing a book contract with Hub City Press.